 Similarly artists develop their own style, even at the beginner level.
 In my ceramic sculpture class, most of us recognize each other’s own work.
 We develop a style without trying — often in spite of ourselves.
 My classmates often recognize my work from the studio shelves.

 Once I was complaining to an instructor that my piece might be boring.
 The instructor said, “No, Cathy.
 Your work won’t be boring.”

-If you’re like me, your inbox is filled with offers promising to grow your business.
+Meanwhile, if you’re like me, your inbox is filled with offers promising to grow your business.
 For instance, I just read tips to update my LinkedIn profile, create an email campaign, and develop a 7-step signature system.

 But all too many people apply these tactics diligently with no success.
 In fact, they feel they’re pounding their heads (or laptops) against a wall.
-When you look closely, you notice the success of these tactics depends on something that nobody talks about: a compelling claim that sets them apart from the competition.

-What I’ve found is that many of my clients are like Brenda, a life coach who sent me some material to review.
+Many of my clients are like Brenda, a life coach who sent me some material to review.
 When we talked on the phone, Brenda shared a unique perspective on business mindset.
 She knew exactly why some people responded to business challenges and some didn’t.
 She could explain why some people needed gentle accountability partners and others needed mentors who were drill sergeants.

 But her content didn’t reflect this knowledge.
 Brenda put up some me-too copy about “heart-based business owners,” “magic wand solutions” and “conscious solo-preneurs.”
 Her message was, “Just another woo-woo coach.”
 I barely recognized her as the same insightful professional I heard on the phone.